ragnarok22/nvim.store/README.md

 You can move through the plugin list using **j** and **k** when Vim motions are enabled.
 Toggle this option in the header; it is automatically disabled on mobile devices.
+When Vim motions are disabled you can use the on-screen controls instead of keyboard shortcuts.

 ## Keyboard shortcuts

-The interface is keyboard-friendly.
-Press `?` to open a cheat sheet with the following shortcuts:
+When Vim motions are enabled you can use keyboard shortcuts.
+Press `?` to open a cheat sheet with the following keys:

 - `?` – open help
 - `Escape` – close help
 - `f` – toggle the filter input
 - `I` – show installation instructions
-- `j`/`k` – move down/up the repository list when Vim motions are enabled
+- `j`/`k` – move down/up the repository list